 - Be mindful of the image quality in terms of pixels

 Your target journal will most likely have a set of guidelines on the format of your graphic, and those who publish online might allow you to be even more creative in providing more interactive graphics.
 Remember that although graphical abstracts might appear to be extra work, you already have all the information you need to create something that could be valuable to you as a researcher.
+Have you ever prepared a graphical abstract for a journal manuscript?
+Which software programs have you used for this purpose?
+Please share your advice in the comments section below.

 Please register to post a comment.